skyportal/skyportal/doc/image_analysis.md

     pip install astroscrappy"
 ```

-Again, add the same lines mentioned in the previous section to the `docker.yaml` file.
+Again, add the same lines mentioned in the Configuration section to the `docker.yaml` file.

 ## Usage